deansher/Cy/doc/dependency_management.md

 Staq Dependency Management
 ==========================

+Each Staq package has a version number, with the semantics defined at http://semver.org/ (v2.0.0-rc.1).
+The version number is declared in the `package` statement at the top of the package definition file.

-There is a central registry of all public Staq modules in github:
+There is a central registry of all public Staq packages in github:
-`git@github.com:deansher/staq-modules.git`.
-If you want to make your module public, submit a pull request to update this registry.
-(Include a suggestion for how to verify that you own the domain names used to construct the package names you are claiming.)
+`git@github.com:deansher/staq-packages.git`.
+If you want to make your package public, submit a pull request to update this registry.
+(Include a suggestion for how to verify that you own the domain name or public website path used to construct the package names you are claiming.)

-The directory structure of the registry corresponds to Staq package structure, except that each leaf module `xyzzy` is represented by a file `xyzzy.txt`.
-The file for a module has four whitespace-separated values on a single line with no other delimiters:
+The directory structure of the registry corresponds to Staq package structure, with each package `com.xyzzy.plugh` being represented by a file `plugh.txt` in the directory `com/xyzzy`.
+The file for a package has four whitespace-separated values on a single line with no other delimiters:

 * the version-control system, which can currently only be git

-* the URL of the repo containing the module
+* the URL of the repo containing the package

-* the branch in that repo that contains the module
+* the branch in that repo that contains the package

-* the relative path of the module from the root of the repo, which should be the name of the directory that contains at least `node-out`, and `browser-out`, that preferably contains `src` and `README.md`, and that contains `contracts` if it does not contain `src`.
+* the relative path of the package from the root of the repo, which should be the name of the directory that contains at least `node-out`, and `browser-out`, that preferably contains `src` and `README.md`, and that contains `contracts` if it does not contain `src`.
 The root of the repo is represented by ".".

-If you want to release your module (or selected versions of it) locally (including within an organization), you can do this by creating a local directory tree that has the same structure as the public module registry and by providing the path of this local directory tree to the Staq compiler as --module-registry.
+If you want to release your package (or selected versions of it) locally (including within an organization), you can do this by creating a local directory tree that has the same structure as the public package registry and by providing the path of this local directory tree to the Staq compiler as --package-registry.
 (This flag allows multiple local registry paths to be separated using the same convention for `NODE_PATH`.)

-For rapid iteration during development, Staq also maintains a file ~/.staq/module_repos.txt that maps module names to the paths of local repo checkouts for those modules.
+For rapid iteration during development, Staq also maintains a file ~/.staq/package_repos.txt that maps package names to the paths of local repo checkouts for those packages.
 The Staq compiler updates this file, but you can edit it by hand when necessary.
-Each line simply contains a module name and a local filesystem path (to the directory containing `node-out`, `browser-out`, etc.), separated by whitespace with no additional delimeters.
+Each line simply contains a package name and a local filesystem path (to the directory containing `node-out`, `browser-out`, etc.), separated by whitespace with no additional delimeters.